How to Easily Roast Garlic

 After a lifetime love affair with all things garlic, I was stunned this past year when I finally discovered roasted garlic.
 How a die-hard foodie like me missed something so elemental, so easy, so delicious, I have no clue.
 All I can do is mourn the lost years and do my best to make up for lost time now.

 Something fabulous happens to garlic when it's roasted—it becomes sweet and buttery with a nutty characteristic that's one of a kind.
-It looses all traces of harshness—and acquires a fragrance that's one of a kind.
+It loses all traces of harshness and acquires a unique fragrance.
 Try this super simple procedure and you'll find yourself in the same place I am—looking for ways to use this gorgeous stuff more and more often!

 - 2-3 whole heads of garlic